Unleash/unleash/website/docs/user_guide/projects.md

 ![The Unleash admin UI with the "Projects" nav link in the top bar highlighted.](/img/projects_button.png)

-The available projects will now be listed.
-To create a new Project – choose the “Add new project”
+The UI shows the currently available projects.
+To create a new project, use the “new project” button.

 ![A list of projects.
 There is a button saying "Add new project".](/img/projects_new_project.png)